gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week3.md

 				* 2 conflicting legal concerns regarding Contract Modification
 					1. Parties **should be encouraged to NEGOTIATE a solution** when they encounter problems in performing a contract.
 					2. One party **should NOT extract an advantage** by exploiting the weaker bargaining position of the other party.
+			* From this perspective, ==the Court ruling on `Williams v Roffey` retroactively contradicts understanding of `Stilk v Myrick`==.
+				1. Requirement of fresh consideration required in **variations to existing contracts** unless expressly dispensed with the contracting parties.
+				2. Since ==Plaintiff Stilk **did not demand additional payment**, and Defendant Captain Myrick offered the crew extra money== in recognition that they would be required to work harder to achieve the same result.
+				3. This could be construed as Defendant Captain Myrick seeing the Plaintiff crew member Stilk *(Promisee's consideration of guiding the ship back safe as opposed to being dock overseas)* was of ==GREATER OR EQUIVALENT BENEFIT to enforce his promise.==
 * ==Performance of **existing contractual duty** must yield FACTUAL BENEFIT to the Promisor== and must have been ==requested “in return” for the promise== to PAY MORE.
 	* `Sea-Land Service Inc v Cheong Fook Chee Vincent`
 		* Case Summary:
 			* Defendant employer Sea-Land Service Inc gave Plaintiff employee Cheong Fook Chee Vincent *(a redundant employee)* one month’s notice of termination **under his employment contract** and agreed to pay him enhanced severance pay.
-			* Plaintiff employee Cheong Fook Chee Vincent served out his one month notice period.
-The employer refused to pay the enhanced severance pay.
+			* Plaintiff employee Cheong Fook Chee Vincent served out his one month notice period. ==The employer refused to pay the enhanced severance pay.==
-			* Defendant employer Sea-Land Service Inc argued that the agreement to do so was unsupported by Consideration.
+			* Defendant employer Sea-Land Service Inc argued that ==the agreement to do so was unsupported by Consideration==.
 			* Plaintiff employee Cheong Fook Chee Vincent argued that the work he did during his notice period was the Consideration.
 		* Court Ruling:
-		   * Court rejected Plaintiff employee Cheong Fook Chee's argument, holding that **work which a redundant employee does during his notice period is by definition, of MINIMAL value to his employer**.
+		   * ==Court rejected Plaintiff employee Cheong Fook Chee's argument==, holding that work which a redundant employee does during his notice period is *by definition*, of MINIMAL value to his employer.
+			* Plaintiff argued `Williams v Roffey`, Defendant argued `Stilk v Myrick`.
-		   * Defendant employer Sea-Land Service Inc did NOT give the employee one month’s notice and secure his labour *in exchange* for the enhanced severance pay.
+		   * Defendant employer Sea-Land Service Inc ==did NOT give the employee one month’s notice and secure his labour *in exchange* for the enhanced severance pay==, in other words there was **NO FACTUAL BENEFIT** provided by the Plaintiff employee.
-		   * Instead, Defendant employer Sea-Land Service Inc gave the Plaintiff employee Cheong Fook Chee **one month’s notice** because it was contractually obliged to do so in order to bring an end to the employment.
+		   * Instead, Defendant employer Sea-Land Service Inc gave the Plaintiff employee Cheong Fook Chee **one month’s notice** because ==it was contractually obliged to do so== in order to bring an end to the employment.
-* ==Payment of a LESSER SUM cannot be **complete satisfaction** of a debt== unless Consideration is provided in return for the promise to ACCEPT LESS.
+* ==Payment of a LESSER SUM cannot be **complete satisfaction** of a debt== unless Consideration is provided in return for the ==promise to ACCEPT LESS==.
 	* `Foakes v Beer`
 		* Case Summary:
 			* Defendant Beer loaned Plaintiff Foakes an amount.
 When Plaintiff Foakes was unable to repay this loan, Defendant Beer received a judgment in her favour to recover this amount.